-The Cave Bed, made of 100% wool creates a comforting and secure place for your cat to hide while also keeping an eye on things.
+The Puff Modern bed is made from contoured foam.
+It creates a comforting and secure place for your cat to hide while also keeping an eye on things.

 Each Herzog collar and leash is made from eco-friendly, ultra-soft silicone that is easy to clean, scratch-resistant, and super comfortable for your pup.

 Check out their full shop on Etsy

 Modern Pets living has many beautiful minimalist pieces that your dog and home will love